thantreyarts

 About the Artist

 "Often I feel huge tension between the intersections of my identity, rarely finding spaces that can nurture me as a whole.
-I try to explore these tensions within my practice, aiming to find the sweet spot that can give voice my experiences with disability, class, gender/queerness, and race as a Pakistani Punjabi woman.
-Communities and socially engaged practices play a big role in creating works that can speak to a shared experience."
+I try to explore these tensions within my practice, aiming to find the sweet spot that can give voice to my experiences with disability, class,gender/queerness, and race as a Pakistani Punjabi woman.”

 Exhibitions